Interactive Brokers vs Citi Self Invest (2024)

 Direct-access Routing: Only at Interactive Brokers.

-Maker-Taker Fees: Again, only with an Interactive Brokers account.
+Maker-Taker Fees: Only available with an Interactive Brokers account.

 Winner: Interactive Brokers